The Restructuring Review: Greece

-On the contrary, the insolvency practitioner may proceed26 with the annulment of transactions, whereby the other party acted in bad faith, knew or could have known of the company's cessation of payments and that such transaction was detrimental to the creditors' interests.
+On the contrary, the insolvency practitioner may proceed28 with the annulment of transactions when the other party acted in bad faith or knew or could have known of the company's cessation of payments and that such a transaction was detrimental to the creditors' interests.

 - regular business activities and arm's-length transactions;

 - the provision of services or goods by the company for which counter-consideration was an immediate and equivalent payment in cash;